microsoft/azure_arc/docs/azure_jumpstart_arcbox/flavors/Full/_index.md

 Occasionally deployments of ArcBox may fail at various stages.
 Common reasons for failed deployments include:

-* Invalid service principal id or service principal secret provided in _azuredeploy.parameters.json_ file.
+* Invalid service principal id, service principal secret, or SSH public key provided in _azuredeploy.parameters.json_ file.
 * Not enough vCPU quota available in your target Azure region - check vCPU quota and ensure you have at least 52 available.
 * Target Azure region does not support all required Azure services - ensure you are running ArcBox in one of the supported regions listed in the above section "ArcBox Azure Region Compatibility".
+* "BadRequest" error message when deploying - this error returns occassionally when the Log Analytics solutions in the ARM templates are deployed.
+Typically, waiting a few minutes and re-running the same deployment resolves the issue.
+Alternatively, you can try deploying to a different Azure region.

 ## Known issues